-Pre-enrolment is obligatory for all new students and takes place at the beginning of each academic year.
-If you are a new student to the University you must provide us with a copy of the following documents (where applicable):
+Completing a Right to Study check is obligatory for all new students and this takes place at the beginning of each academic year.
+If you are a new student to the University, you must provide us with a copy of the following documents (where applicable):

-- The identity page from your passport - The travel visa pasted into your passport - The front and back of your Biometric Residency Permit (BRP) - If you are under the age of 18, a consent letter from a parent or guardian - The qualifications your offer was based on, including the academic and English language qualifications - An ATAS clearance certificate
+- The identity page from your passport. - The travel visa with stamp pasted into your passport. - The front and back of your Biometric Residency Permit (BRP) or a valid share code if you have digital immigration permission. - If you are under the age of 18, a consent letter from a parent or guardian. - The qualifications your offer was based on, including the academic and English language qualifications. - An ATAS clearance certificate.

-If you cannot provide up-to-date immigration documents you will not be permitted to join or continue with your course.
+If you cannot provide up-to-date immigration documents, you will not be permitted to join or continue with your course.

-If you are a returning student and the University does not have up-to-date documents on file, you will be blocked from online enrolment and must participate in preenrolment.
-You must submit originals of your passport and evidence of our immigration permission to be in the UK and study.
+If you are a returning student and the University does not have up-to-date documents on file, you will be blocked from online enrolment and must participate in a Right to Study check.
+You must submit originals of your passport and evidence of your immigration permission to be in the UK and study.

-For more information about pre-enrolment and providing documents to the University, please see: mmu.ac.uk/international/enrol
+For more information about Right to Study check and providing documents to the University, please see: mmu.ac.uk/international/enrol

-Please note, if you have entered the UK using a travel visa you would normally be required to collect your BRP within ten working days from the address you nominated on your visa application.
+Please note, if you have entered the UK using a travel visa, you are normally required to collect your BRP within ten working days from the collection address you nominated on your visa application.

-Research students who arrive at different times of the year (ie after the main enrolment sessions in September and January) must contact their Faculty Research Administrator to make appropriate arrangements for preenrolment and induction.
+Research students who arrive at different times of the year (eg after the main enrolment sessions in September and January) must contact their Faculty Research Administrator to make appropriate arrangements for a Right to Study check and induction.